Written by 1:51 am DNS

 Why does DNS use UDP?

-Both protocols are used to send packets of data over the internet.
+Both UDP and TCP are protocols used to send packets of data over the internet.
 They do that on top of the IP protocol, which means that they direct the packets to IP addresses.
 They are treated very similar on their way from the users’ computers, through the routers and all the way to the end destination.

-TCP is a widely used protocol.
+TCP, also known as Transmission Control Protocol, is a widely used transport layer protocol.
 When you make a request for a website from your browser, it will most probably use exactly TCP protocol to send the data packets to the server.
 For every request you send (every action you take on the web page like click, sign in, etc.) you will receive TCP packets back.

 TCP is orientated to the reliability.
 All the data sent over TCP is tracked, and no data gets corrupted or lost on the way.
 The protocol numbers the packets and does error checking by pushing the receiver to confirm that it got the data.